 Environmental degradation and over-exploitation of natural resources are challenges that Kenya is facing with regard to the management of coastal and marine environment.
 In the small-scale fishery, the use of destructive fishing techniques, poverty and rapid population growth all continue to strain resources on the coast.
 Also, lack of capacity for effective management and enforcement of regulations is constraining sustainable management of the coastal region.
 There are however strengths and opportunities that can be utilized to promote sustainable management and development in Kenya's coastal region.
 There are a number of opportunities that have the potential to generate alternative forms of employment, which could potentially reduce the strain being placed on coastal ecosystems.
-Creating alternative streams of income could reduce pressure on the marine ecosystems and counter the cyclical relationship between poverty and natural resource exploitation, but has formulated policies, strategies and plans for integrated coastal zone and fisheries management.
+Creating alternative streams of income could reduce pressure on the marine ecosystems and counter the cyclical relationship between poverty and natural resource exploitation.
+Kenyan government has not only recognized the causal links between poverty and natural resource exploitation, but has formulated policies, strategies and plans for integrated coastal zone and fisheries management.
 The emphasis is being placed on training, management, alternative employment and the sustainable use of marine resources.